StandWisdom/PCa-GGNet/README.md

-# PCa-ISUPNet
+# PCa-GGNet
-PCa-ISUPNet: A radiologist-like framework for interpretable prediction of prostate ISUP grade to restrict risk of upgrade and downgrade in needle biopsy<br>
+PCa-GGNet: A radiologist-like framework for interpretable prediction of prostate grade groups to restrict risk of upgrade and downgrade in needle biopsy<br>

 The goal of this repository is:
 - to help researchers to reproduce the PCa-ISUPNet framework and expand for other prostate research or relevant research.